 - "In Step with STEM" Activity Extensions - This component guides students through deeper investigations and use a variety of tools as part of their problem-solving efforts.

-- "WILD Work" - A career component has been added to all activities to tie in real occupations in the fileds of wildlife management and conservation with every lesson.
+- "WILD Work" - A career component has been added to all activities to tie in real occupations in the fields of wildlife management and conservation with every lesson.

 - Outdoor Components - We are getting students outside with every activity!